IBM/ibmi-eventf-parser/README.md

 ## Usage

-In the simplest method, create a class that implements the `IMarkerCreator` interface and then pass an instance into the `parse` method on the `Parser` class.
+In the simplest method, create a class that implements the `IMarkerCreator` interface and then pass an instance into the `parseFile` method on the `Parser` class.

 For every error logged in the eventf, the following callback function will be called: